Michael Loren Mauldin

-Michael Loren "Fuzzy" Mauldin (/ˈmɔːldən/) (born March 23, 1959) is an American retired computer scientist and the inventor of the Lycos web search engine.
+Michael Loren "Fuzzy" Mauldin (/ˈmɔːldən/; born March 23, 1959) is an American retired computer scientist and the creator of the Lycos web search engine.

 He has written 2 books, 10 refereed papers, and several technical reports on natural-language processing, autonomous information agents, information retrieval, and expert systems.
 He is also one of the authors of Rog-O-Matic and Julia, a Turing test competitor in the Loebner Prize.

 Verbot, a defunct chatbot program, is based on Mauldin's work.

 Mauldin is an active competitor in the Robot Fighting League.

 Early life and education

 Mauldin was born on March 23, 1959, in Dallas, Texas, to Jimmie Alton Mauldin and Marilyn Jean Taylor.
 In 1974 the family moved to Midland, Texas and Michael enrolled in Midland High School and graduated valedictorian in 1977.
 In 1981, he received a bachelor's degree from Rice University.
 In 1983, he received master's degree and in 1989, he received a Ph.D., both from Carnegie Mellon University (CMU).
 His Ph.D. advisor was Jaime Carbonell.